The Rolling Stones (novel): Flat cats v. tribbles

-Heinlein later credited the 1905 Ellis Parker Butler short story "Pigs Is Pigs" with inspiring the flat cat incident.
 A similar concept and plotline appeared later in the Star Trek episode "The Trouble with Tribbles".
 According to screenwriter David Gerrold, the show's producers noticed similarities in the two stories and asked Heinlein for permission to use the idea.
-Heinlein asked for an autographed copy of the script, but otherwise did not object, noting that both stories owed something to the Butler story "and possibly to Noah".
+Heinlein asked for an autographed copy of the script, but otherwise did not object, noting that both stories owed something to the 1905 Ellis Parker Butler story "Pigs Is Pigs" -- "and possibly to Noah".